Rezi/svelte-gestures/README.md

 ## Pinch

-Pinch action fires `pinch` event: `event.detail.scale`.
+Pinch action fires `pinch` event: `event.detail` with properties `{scale:number; center: {x:number; y:number;}}`.
 Initial scale after first two registered points is 1, then it either decrease toward zero as the points get nearer, or grow up as their distance grows.

+`x` and `y` represents coordinates in `px` of an imaginary center of the pinch gesture.
+They originate in top left corner of the element on which pinch is used.

 [> repl Pinch demo](https://svelte.dev/repl/6f6d34e2b4ab420ab4e192a5046c86b4?version=3.38.2)